 Hiking To Cibecue Falls

-From the parking lot it is very straight forward where the trailhead begins- right in-between the two wooden signs!
+From the parking lot you’ll have no problem finding where the trailhead begins.
+It is located right in-between the two wooden signs.

 You’ll immediately drop down to the creek and begin hiking alongside it.
 The path is narrow so you pretty much have to hike single file the entire way.